Rishab-Shah/DigitalAngleGauge_PES/README.md

 3. The changing of LED color as per the angle value passed, is verified.Even negative values are verified.
 4. After all the testing.
 A 0 degree calibration for MMA8451 is performed for the roll value to bring it to ground reference.
 The LED color is in blue.
 5. Only when successful calibration to 0 degree angle occurs, a green color LED is lit momentarily.
+6. There is a manual test case sheet (excel) uplaoded describing the accerometer and state machine transition as well as touch sensor and switch verification test cases.(AdditionalUploads folder)

 ### File description